 Ideas:

-• Create individual access codes for kids, guests, and extended family members.
-Then, get a phone notification when specific people arrive home.
+• Create individual access codes for kids, guests, and extended family.
+Get a notification when specific people arrive based on which code is used.

-• Give access codes to babysitters, maids that only work during certain parts of the day.
+• Give temporary access codes to babysitters or cleaners that only work during certain hours.

-• Have a certain song play out your speakers when certain people arrive (based on which entry code is used).
+• Have a certain song play through your speakers when certain people arrive (based on which entry code is used).

-• Set your door to automatically lock after a set amount of time has passed.
-With most smart locks, you can pick intervals between 30 seconds and one hour long.
+• Set your door to automatically lock after a set amount of time.
+Most smart locks let you pick intervals between 30 seconds and one hour.

-• Use the August Auto-Unlock feature to have your door automatically unlock once within a few feet.
+• Use auto-unlock to have your door unlock automatically when you’re within a few feet.

-• With IFTTT, disarm your security system whenever the door is unlocked.
+• Trigger your smart lights to turn on whenever the front door is unlocked.

 Sensors